jacoboromerodiaz/gpt-2/README.md

 # ChatGPT-2 (124M): from Pretraining to Instruct

-A full LLM pipeline built from scratch: raw text → pretrained base → SFT → instruct model.
+A full LLM pipeline built from scratch: raw text → pretrained base → SFT → RLHF → instruct model.

 ![Python](https://img.shields.io/badge/python-3.11-blue?logo=python&logoColor=white) ![License](https://img.shields.io/badge/license-MIT-green) ![Status](https://img.shields.io/badge/status-in%20progress-orange)

 </div>

-This follows [Karpathy's](https://www.youtube.com/@AndrejKarpathy) nanoGPT/GPT-tokenizer series as a foundation, then extends it into a complete post-training pipeline: tokenizer, supervised fine-tuning on instruction data, and an in-progress RLHF stage with a learned reward model.
+This follows [Karpathy's](https://www.youtube.com/@AndrejKarpathy) nanoGPT/GPT-tokenizer series as a foundation, then extends it into a complete post-training pipeline: tokenizer, supervised fine-tuning on instruction data, and an RLHF stage with a reward model.

 The goal was to understand every layer of the stack by building it, not importing it.